 Social Listening: What Operators Actually Complain About

-The qualitative buyer language around healthcare AI is useful because it exposes where slideware breaks on contact with the real workflow.
+The qualitative buyer language around healthcare AI is useful because it shows where the real work starts after the demo.

-Treat those as practitioner signal, not benchmark data.
-They are still useful because they describe the objections an implementation team will hear on day one.
+Treat those signals as practitioner language, not benchmark data.
+They are still useful because they describe the objections that show up in real buying and rollout conversations.

 Operator Note